How not to get DECLINE on your mortgage application

 If the bank or building society has declined your mortgage application, it is most likely that you did not fit their lending criteria.

-The mortgage application is assessed against the set of rules that cannot be ignored and if you missed any of the criteria the lender will most likely decline your application.
+The mortgage application is assessed against a set of rules that cannot be ignored and if you missed any of the criteria the lender will most likely decline your application.

 It could be the length of the mortgage, unsuitable property, for example above a restaurant, you could be on a probation period or any of the reasons below.